 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

-Now, Click the "Register New Application" if you are first time here or you will get the "New OAuth App" button if you already have another GitHub OAuth app.
+Now, click the "Register New Application" if you are here for the first time, or you will get the "New OAuth App" button if you already have another GitHub OAuth app.

 OAuth App Configuration